ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

 1. Write a print10() method that prints out the first 10 words of the dictionary array.

 2. Write a spellcheck() method that takes a word as a parameter and returns true if it is in the dictionary array.
 It should return false if it is not found.
-Test your code below by changing the word sent to the spelcheck() method in main.
+Test your code below by changing the word sent to the spellcheck() method in main.
 This algorithm is called a **linear search** where we step through the array one element at a time (here the dictionary one word at a time) looking for a certain element.

 3. Write a method printStartsWith(String) that prints out the words that start with a String of letters in the dictionary array.
 Your method should take a parameter for the firstLetters as a String.
 You could use the Java String |startsWith()| method here if you'd like to, or use indexOf() to see if the firstLetters is at index 0 of the string.